yafp/ttth/README.md

 ## getting involved
-Please see the [developers informations](DEVELOPMENT.md) for more details.
+Please see the [contributing informations](CONTRIBUTING.md) for more details.

 ## faq